 This policy will apply to all students joining the first year of an accredited degree programme from September 2022.
 There is no requirement or expectation that assessment regulations will be changed for students who enrolled on an accredited degree programme before this date.
 A phased implementation will be allowed whereby new accreditations must comply from the 2022 implementation date.
 Existing accreditation.
-For accreditation visits from September 2019 until September 2022 higher education institutions will have the option to either change their regulations to conform with the previous requirements and then change them again to conform to the new rules by September 2022, or to change their regulations straight away to comply with the new rules in advance of their enforcement.
+For accreditation visits from September 2019 until September 2022 higher education institutions will have the option to either change their regulations to conform with the previous requirements and then change them again to comply with the new rules in advance of their enforcement.